The hot springs

 Vígðalaug

-The coolest and most famous one was the site of a mass baptism for the entire Parliament of Iceland, called Alþingi, in the year of 1000.
-The old gathering place of the Alþingi was at Þingvellir, only 25 km away from Laugarvatn.
-The old pagans, after much pressure from the Norwegian king, decided to adopt Christianity and were baptized in this very spring, given that it was warm and not very far away.
+Vígðalaug, is the coldest, but most legendary hot spring in the area.
+It was the site of a mass baptism for the entire Parliament of Iceland, called Alþingi, in the year 1000.
+The old gathering place of Alþingi was at Þingvellir, only 25 km away from Laugarvatn.
+After much pressure from the Norwegian king, the pagan leaders decided to adopt Christianity and were baptized in this very hot spring, given that it was warm and not very far away.
 A smart choice because the waters at Þingvellir are quite cold!

 Bláskógabyggð Municipality Geothermal District Heating

-The third and hottest spring is used by the local municipality, Bláskógabyggð, for geothermal heating of all homes and buildings in the area.
+The warmest spring is used by the local municipality, Bláskógabyggð, to heat buildings in the area.
 Geothermal district heating is the norm in Iceland; well over 90% of all homes and businesses are kept warm with geothermal hot water.